jrmykolyn/goalist/README.md

 ```

 ### `list` / `l`
-This command is used to list all goals present in the 'active' log file.
-This command is especially useful for goal IDs, which are required by the `update` subcommand.
+List all goals present in the 'active' log file.
 By default, only the ID and title for each goal will be displayed.

 ```
 gl list